 Want to inform your contacts that your iPhone’s notifications have been turned off?
 Say hello to the Focus status feature.

-Let’s start with the basics first.
 Focus modes, for the uninitiated, are a different set of notification profiles that allow you to silence notifications, alerts, and calls on your iPhone and iPad.
-Do not disturb, Work, Fitness, Sleep, Meditation, are some pre-made Focus modes.
+Do not disturb, Work, Fitness, Sleep, and Meditation, are some pre-made focus modes.
 Each profile can be tailored to your specific requirements by allowing specific people or apps to send notifications.
-Focus modes can be found under Settings > Focus.
+Know how to use and set up focus profiles on iPhone.

-Focus status is enabled by default in all existing Focus modes as well as any new ones you create.
-When you activate a Focus mode with Focus status enabled, your contacts will see a banner that says ‘has notifications silenced’ in supported chat apps like iMessage.
+When you enable a focus whose Focus status is enabled, your contacts will see a banner that says ‘has notifications silenced’ in supported chat apps like iMessage.

-This is useful when someone close to you attempts to message you.
-They will be informed that notifications are silenced on your end, so you may take longer to respond.
+This helps in informing people close to you that notifications are silenced on your end, so you may take longer to respond when they attempt to message you.
 However, if someone needs to contact you right away, they can use the Notify anyway option.

-- Currently, Focus status banner appears in iMessage only.
+Note: Currently, the “has notifications silenced” banner appears in iMessage only.
 In the future, other apps might be able to use this feature as well.

 1. Open Settings on your iPhone.

-2. Tap on Focus and open the Focus mode where you want to enable or disable Focus status.
+2. Tap on Focus and open the focus mode whose Focus status you want to turn off.

 3. Tap on Focus status.
-Turn on the toggle next to Share Focus status to enable it or turn it off to disable it.
+Turn off the toggle next to Share Focus status.

-1. Launch the Messages app and open the chat thread with the contact where you want to turn off Focus status.
+1. Launch the Messages app and open the chat thread with the contact for whom you want to disable Focus status.